odud-by/uae-fdi-resilience-analysis/README.md

 ## What This Analysis Is (and Is Not)

 ### What This Analysis Is
-- A short-term assessment of UAE FDI resilience over the 2025–2026 period
+- A short-term assessment of UAE FDI resilience for the forecast period of 2025–2026
 - A scenario-based framework for evaluating upside and downside risks under alternative global conditions
 - An empirical analysis of short-run macroeconomic channels affecting FDI inflows
 - A policy-oriented interpretation grounded in observed economic relationships